 “Costco is a public company, and it has to perform and reward shareholders.
 But unlike many other companies, Costco doesn’t make decisions based on its stock price,” Ginnie said, emphasizing the company’s focus on quality over quantity.
 “They carry a really limited SKU count.
 In the warehouses, it’s more like 4,000 items, as opposed to Amazon’s millions.
 We’re more focused on selling the right goods, rather than selling millions.
 That’s part of what makes it difficult to get anything into Costco. ”

 For sales professionals, Ginnie stressed the importance of building relationships from day one and taking a selfless approach to leadership.
+She mentored to provide sales enablement tools.

 “It’s really not about you,” she said.
 “It’s about your team and how you can help your team.
 I think that’s a very important concept.
 Sometimes people ask what you wish you’d known, and for me, it took a while to realize how important building relationships can be.”